DataDaneHQ/Coursera-TikTok-Capstone-Project/README.md

-# Coursera-TikTok-Capstone-Project
+# TikTok-Capstone-Project

 ![TikTok Logo](Images/Canva_TikTok_Logo.png)

+**Welcome!**

-**Welcome!**  This repository is a work in progress and will continue to evolve as I complete the Advanced Google Data Analytics Professional Certificate.
-It reflects my commitment to a structured, methodical approach to data analytics, documenting the ongoing development of my project.
+This repository showcases my completed project, developed as part of the Advanced Google Data Analytics Professional Certificate.
+The initiative reflects a structured and methodical approach to solving real-world challenges in content moderation using data analytics and machine learning.

-This initiative aims to develop a machine learning model for classifying TikTok user interactions as claims or opinions.
-The project includes Jupyter Notebooks, Canva presentations, Word documents, Excel worksheets, and Tableau Public links, with the goal of enhancing content moderation efficiency and improving user experience through cross-functional collaboration.
+The project spans the entire analytics lifecycle, including:

+- **Defining Objectives:** Deriving tasks and deliverables from stakeholder communications and emails.
+- **Planning:** Creating project proposals, workflows, and timelines.
+- **Development:** Building Jupyter Notebooks to clean data, develop models, and evaluate performance.
+- **Visualization:** Designing Tableau dashboards to present key insights.
+- **Delivery:** Crafting executive summaries and detailed reports for stakeholders.

+The goal of this project was to classify TikTok user interactions as claims or opinions, leveraging machine learning to enhance moderation efficiency, reduce backlogs, and improve user experience.
+This repository highlights cross-functional collaboration, technical expertise, and the ability to deliver actionable insights, making it a valuable example of applied data analytics and machine learning.

 ***Note:*** *Team member names used in this workplace scenario project are fictional and are not representative of TikTok.*